 Non-Robust test may not propagate the transition, in non-robust test, off path do not delay.

-Validatable non-robust PDF: if g_{i} side input with value xcan invalidate non-robust test, if ensure paths through x are not faulty/late, non-robust test is validated.
+Validatable non-robust PDF: if side input with value can invalidate non-robust test, if ensure paths through are not faulty/late, non-robust test is validated.
 Validate through generate robust test, if not possible, generate non robust test.

-Enhanced Scan: S_{1} and S_{2} are totally different, each state will use its own vector from PI.
+Enhanced Scan: and are totally different, each state will use its own vector from PI.

 Finite State Machine